2020–21 Charlton Athletic F.C. season

 The 2020–21 Charlton Athletic season was the club's 115th season in their existence, having been founded in 1905, and was their first back in League One following relegation from the Championship.
 Along with competing in League One, the club also participated in the FA Cup, EFL Cup and the EFL Trophy.
 The season covered the period from 1 August 2020 to 30 June 2021.

+Kit

+Sportswear manufacturers Hummel were Kit suppliers. with sponsorship of Home shirts being KW Holdings whilst the away and third shirt sponsor were the Vitech Services Ltd.